 Strongly recommend a suitable 9V DC power pack that can comfortably provide 100mA (stated minimum required is 30mA - hard to believe) to the 2mm, negative centre, DC socket.

 All new and registered Behringer products come with a 3 year limited warranty.
-The catch of course is that the product should be registered within 90 days of purchase and the warranty is not transferable upon resale ... and you have to jump through their hoops, which is to say they try to put you off from doing this [Warranty - Please go here].
+The catch of course is that the product should be registered within 90 days of purchase and the warranty is not transferable upon resale ... and you have to jump through their hoops, which is to say that Behringer try to put you off from completing this [Warranty - Please go here].

 I have read quite a few forum posts where someone has purchased a Behringer stompbox (or other gear), then complained long and loud about how it doesn't work properly in their rig.
 Often, this turns out to be due to user ignorance (too lazy to read the manual).
 Sometimes it is because they have cobbled together a collection of truly diverse and utterly crappy gear and yet expect it all to sound like something you'd find in a studio.